 Trier Roman ruins: Germany’s Roman capital

-It’s perhaps surprising to hear that there are significant Roman ruins in Germany: in Trier, which is in the eastern part of the country right near the border with Luxembourg.
+It’s perhaps surprising to hear that there are significant Roman ruins in Germany: in Trier, which is in the western part of the country right near the border with Luxembourg.
 The Trier Roman ruins are particularly surprising just because of how many there are, and how well-preserved some of them are, especially one called the Porta Nigra.
 The Roman ruins, along with the Cathedral of St. Peter and the Church of Our Lady, together make up a UNESCO World Heritage site.

 Disclosure: This article contains affiliate links.
 If you click on an affiliate link and make a purchase, I will receive a small commission.
 This will not affect your price.